dcreutz/SQM-Visualizer/README.md

 3. Copy (or symlink) your SQM data files into the data directory.

 4. [Recommended] Make the cache directory writeable by the web server user.
-On shared hosting, this step usually isn't necessary; on a typical linux system, this means running chown to set the owner of the cache folder to www or www-data.
+On shared hosting, this is often automatic; on a typical linux server, use chown to set the owner of the cache directory to www or www-data.

 5. [Optional] If you have a camera taking images of the sky, copy (or symlink) the images in to the images directory.
 The directory structure expected is images/YYYY-MM/YYYY-MM-DD/image-file-name, see the [SQM Data Retriever configuration instructions](https://github.com/dcreutz/SQM-Data-Retriever/blob/main/config.MD) for more information.